jkatsos/intro-to-prometheus-and-grafana-cloud-metrics/breakout-2-doing-more-with-metrics.md

 ```
 ## Answer to the Pop Quiz

-Grafana Forecasting uses the Prophet algorithm for its forecasting capabilities.
+**Grafana Forecasting uses the Prophet algorithm** for its forecasting capabilities.
 Prophet is a time series forecasting model developed by Facebook, designed to automatically account for features such as yearly, weekly, and daily seasonality.
 This allows Grafana to capture repeating patterns in your data and use them for adaptive alerting and capacity planning.
 Additionally, Grafana Machine Learning supports enhancements like holiday effects, where you can inform the model about specific recurring events to improve forecast accuracy.
 The model is retrained periodically to stay up-to-date with your latest data and patternsprometheus_build_info

+**Grafana Alloy** is an open source, high-performance, vendor-neutral distribution of the OpenTelemetry Collector developed by Grafana Labs.
+It is designed to collect, process, and export telemetry signals—including metrics, logs, traces, and profiles—from a wide variety of sources, supporting both application and infrastructure observability needs.
+Alloy is fully compatible with popular open source observability standards such as OpenTelemetry and Prometheus, and it offers native pipelines for these and other telemetry formats like Loki and Pyroscope.